 Additional support can be provided to support improvements to an assets resilience (known as betterment) provided it is cost beneficial to do so.
 This will only be considered if the asset has a history of damage from past events.

-The Minister can also approve additional support for eligible measures if the council can demonstrate that it does not have the financial capacity to meet its share of the costs.
+The Treasurer can also approve additional support for eligible measures if the council can demonstrate that it does not have the financial capacity to meet its share of the costs.

 Is there a time limit for lodging our claim?